gortonator/bsds-6650/assignments-2022/Assignment-1.md

 ### On Completion

 When all 200k requests have been successfully sent, all threads should terminate cleanly.
 The programs should finally print out:
 1. number of successful requests sent
 1. number of unsuccessful requests (should be 0)
 1. the total run time (wall time) for all phases to complete.
 Calculate this by taking a timestamp before you startany threads and another after all threads are complete.
 1. the total throughput **in requests per second** (total number of requests/wall time)

 You should run the client on your laptop.
 Thus means each request will incur latency depending on where your server resides.
-By using us-west2, this latenciy will be pretty low.
+By using us-west2, this latency will be pretty low from Seattle.

 You should test how long a single request takes to estimate this latency.
 Run a simple test and send eg 10000 requests from a single thread to do this.

-You can then calculate the expected throughput your client will see using Little's Law.
+You can then calculate the expected throughput your client will see using Little's Law and use this to guide your design.

-If your throughput is not close to this estimate for each of the test runs, you probably  have a bug in your client.
+If your throughput is not close to this estimate for your test runs, you probably  have a bug in your client.

 ## Building the Client (Part 2)
 With your load generating client working wonderfully, we want to now instrument the client so we have deeper insights into the performance of the system.

 To this end, for each POST request:

 * before sending the POST, take a timestamp
 * when the HTTP response is received, take another timestamp
 * calculate the latency (end - start) in milliseconds